WICG/canvas-place-element/README.md

 Some use cases:

-* **Styled, Layouted & Accessible Text in Canvas.** There’s a strong need for better text support on Canvas.
-This includes both visual features like multi-line styled text but also the possibility to support the same level of user interaction as the rest of the web (scrolling, interactions, accessibility, indexability, translate, find-in-page, IME input, spellcheck, autofill, etc).
+* **Styled, Laid Out Content in Canvas.** There’s a strong need for better text support on Canvas.
+Examples include chart components (legend, axes, etc.) and in-game menus.
+This includes not only visual features but also the possibility of supporting the same level of user interaction as the rest of the web (scrolling, interactions, accessibility, indexability, translate, find-in-page, IME input, spellcheck, autofill, etc).
+* **Accessibility Improvements.** There is currently no guarantee that the canvas fallback content currently used for accessibility always matches the rendered content, and such fallback content can be hard to generate.
+Accessibility information from HTML placed in the canvas would automatically match that content.
+Additional benefits include accurate tab navigation and better focus rings.
+These things currently require considerable author effort to implement with primitive text drawing in canvas.
 * **Interactive forms.** Access to live interactive forms, links, editable content with the same quality as the web.
-Close the app gap with Flash.
+This will help to close the app gap with Flash.
-* **Composing HTML elements with shaders.** “CSS shaders” precede WebGL.
-The ability to use shader effects with real HTML.
+* **Composing HTML Elements with Shaders.** A limited set of CSS shaders, such as filter effects, are already available, but there is a desire to use general WebGL shaders with HTML.
-* **Allow HTML rendering in 3D Context.** To be able to have interfaces and full accessible content in 3D.
+* **HTML Rendering in a 3D Context.** This enables interactions and fully accessible content in 3D.

+In summary, users should be able to read multi-line text in canvas that provides correct i18n, a11y and all other capabilities expected from web content.

 Demo: